Stylish Heritage B&B Accommodation

 Downstairs King Room

-Surrounded by a lovely, English style cottage garden, this beautifully restored Georgian coaching inn features five luxury ensuite guest rooms , individually furnished with antiques and artwork.
+Surrounded by a lovely, English style cottage garden, this beautifully restored Georgian coaching inn features three luxury ensuite guest rooms , individually furnished with antiques and artwork.
 Upstairs is a queen room, a delightful queen suite with dormer windows, and a king room with original Baltic pine ceiling.
-Downstairs are two generous bedrooms with twelve foot ceilings, including a spacious suite with a king-sized bed and double spa bath.
+Downstairs is a generous king room with a twelve foot ceiling and spa bath.
 All of our rooms feature tea and coffee making facilities, a bar fridge, complimentary port, biscuits and sweets, all linen and use of the guest dining and sitting room.

 Purpose built by wily ticket-of-leave convict William Dean in 1860 as a coaching inn, the Racecourse Inn is named after Longford’s racecourse, the oldest continual raced track in Australia.
 With roses trailing over its convict-made bricks, this picture-perfect two-storey Georgian B&B is steeped in the history of Longford, one of the earliest towns settled in Tasmania (c.1813).